Sophieke32/Gurobi_Hitori/README.md

 # Solving Hitori
 _This repo is currently still under development._

-The code in this repository is made for a BSc thesis.
+The code in this repository is made for a Bachelor thesis.
 It investigates different ways of modeling the Hitori problem when using Integer Linear Programming to solve it.

 ## Hitori